Vivendi loses U.S. appeal in long-running investor lawsuit

 In a rare trial of a securities class action lawsuit, a federal jury in 2010 found Vivendi liable for violating federal securities laws.

-But a federal judge later threw out claims by investors in the French company's ordinary shares, following a 2010 U.S. Supreme Court ruling that limited investors' ability to pursue claims over the purchase of foreign securities.
+But a federal judge later threw out claims by investors in the company's ordinary shares, following a 2010 Supreme Court ruling that limited investors' ability to pursue claims over the purchase of foreign securities.

 The class action now only covers investors who bought Vivendi's American depositary shares between Oct.
 30, 2000, and Aug.
 14, 2002.